PDLC

 Polymer Dispersed Liquid Crystal (PDLC)

-Technology, properties and applications
+Technology, Properties, and Applications

-In brief
+In Brief

 • Technology: Liquid crystals in polymer matrix – PDLC film with light-scattering or light-transmitting effect.